shorn/fruitfly/doc/plugin-background.md

 there is no universally "right" way to structure a builder; rather only, "this is the way we do it on this project".

+Therefore, any attempt to create a "generic" builder plugin suitable for broad usage would need to support many of the different (equally valid) ways of structuring a builder.

-Having the plugin be specifically written for "the project way" means it can be fast to invoke and there's no need to spend time writing and maintaining customisation logic, UI, persistence, etc.
+Having a specific plugin that only needs to support "the project way" means it can be fast to invoke and there's no need to spend time writing and maintaining customisation logic, UI, persistence, etc.